AI Revolution 101

 Created in 2016

 In January 2020, I launched my personal wiki where I try to distill the most impactful knowledge.
 I am interested in almost anything but organically gravitate towards topics like cognitive biases, psychology, view quakes, well-being, epistemology, mental models, collective coordination and decision-making, rationality and effective altruism.
+Diving into these topics, I realized how writing helps with thinking.
+It's one thing to absorb information it's quite another to digest and articulate it in your own words.

 Created 2020 – present